A Natural Treasure is

 The Carpinteria Salt Marsh is one of the largest and most ecologically important coastal estuaries in the California, and in February 2008 the Land Trust for Santa Barbara County completed an extensive restoration project begun in the fall of 2004 to provide better wildlife habitat, opportunities for scientific research, and ways for the people to visit and learn about the coastal environment.

 The project was officially completed in February 2008 and a new pedestrian bridge connecting the Carpinteria Salt Marsh Nature Park and the Land Trust public trail and habitat restoration area was celebrated with a ribbon-cutting ceremony in March 2008.
-Come experience the marsh, a special place (and a haven for birdwatchers) for the public to enjoy.
+The marsh offers an easy quarter mile walking trail for the public to enjoy and is a haven for birdwatchers.

 The Land Trust designed its Basin 1 and South Marsh Restoration Project to provide lasting environmental and community benefits.
 Working with the Santa Barbara County Flood Control District and the University of California Natural Reserve System, the Land Trust project: